brutifus/brutifus/CONTRIBUTING.md

        git add a_modified_file (OR possibly: git rm a_file_to_delete) git commit -m "Some useful, clear, and concise message.
 Use present tense."

-   You can/should also push your branch to the brutifus repository, if you want others to see what you are up to:
+   You can/should also push your branch to the remote repository every now and then:

        git push origin your_branch_name